 Turmeric is a spice used mainly in Asian cooking—specifically, Thai and Indian.
-This bright orange-yellow spice gives curry its distinctive flavor and color, and it's also present in yellow mustard.
+This bright orange-yellow spice gives curry its distinctive flavor and color.
 Just like many other amazing natural ingredients, it offers valuable skin benefits, too.
 In fact, Indian women have been using turmeric as a skin care ingredient for centuries.

 Turmeric's Skin Benefits